matteo-pacini/Darwinix/README.md

 This command will create the necessary VM files locally if they are not found (e.g., EFI, EFI varstore, disk, etc.) and then start the VM.

 **Note**: On first run, the EFI firmware files will be automatically downloaded from [edk2-nightly](https://retrage.github.io/edk2-nightly/).
+For distributions like Ubuntu that fetch ISOs at runtime, the ISO will also be downloaded on first run.
 An internet connection is required for the initial setup.

-Futher arguments passed to the command invocation are sent to `qemu-system-aarch64` directly, i.e.:
+**Faster Downloads**: For non-NixOS distributions like Ubuntu, ISOs are downloaded using `aria2c` with multiple concurrent connections, which significantly speeds up the download process.

+You can pass additional arguments directly to QEMU.
+For example:

 ```
 nix run "github:matteo-pacini/darwinix#nixos" -- -cdrom "/path/to/image.iso"
 ```

-All VMS come with Internet and a CoreAudio-bound audio device.
-Copy-paste between host and guest is also supported.
+VMs come with internet access, audio support, and clipboard sharing between your Mac and the VM.

 You can customize the VM configuration using environment variables.
 To see all available options, run: